upv-transport-planning/travelwell/README.md

-# Nature Cities — Mplus reproducibility package
+# Experiencing urban streetscapes: Affective pathways from specific street attributes to travel satisfaction.
+Code and data.
+Mplus

 ## Purpose
 This package consolidates the Mplus syntax and available Mplus outputs underlying the reported psychometric, measurement-invariance, structural and multilevel sensitivity analyses in the manuscript on street-design attributes, affect and scenario-specific travel satisfaction.
 The INTERNAL version additionally contains the final anonymous analysis files required to rerun the models.